rmldj/hcp-utils/docs/index.md

 * the *Yeo et.al.* 7- and 17-region (cortical) functional networks - `hcp.yeo7` and `hcp.yeo17`
 * the standard CIFTI partition into the main subcortical regions - `hcp.standard`

-For references see the [github page](https://github.com/rmldj/hcp-utils).
+For references and details see below or the [github page](https://github.com/rmldj/hcp-utils).
 Please cite the relevant papers if you make use of these parcellations.
 These parcellations were extracted from the relevant `.dlabel.nii` files by the scripts in the `prepare/` folder of the package repository.

 All the labels and the corresponding numerical ids for these parcellations are shown on the [parcellation labels](./parcellation_labels.html) page.